No winning ticket for Friday night's $70 million Lotto Max jackpot

 by The Canadian Press

-However, five of the 19 Maxmillions prizes of $1 million each were won by ticket holders in the Prairies and in Newfoundland and Labrador.
+However, four of the 27 Maxmillions prizes of $1 million each were won — two by ticket holders on the Prairies and two by lottery players in Ontario.

-The jackpot for the next Lotto Max draw on Apr.
-7 will again be $70 million and there will be 20 Maxmillions prizes up for grabs.
+The jackpot for the next Lotto Max draw on April 14 will again be $70 million, but there will be 29 Maxmillions prizes up for grabs.

 The Canadian Press